Bubble dynamics in a Hele-Shaw channel and velocity selection without surface tension: Velocity Selection

-In Fig.~\ref{fig:pertub1} we show an example of such a perturbation where a symmetric steady shape with $U=4$ (and $\gamma=\pi$) was perturbed by slightly displacing the singularities from the fixed point $\pm \rho^2$.
-In this figure, the extra singularities of the Schwarz function that now appear ahead of the bubble are indicated by the red dots.
-One clearly sees in this figure that at first the bubble hardly feels the presence of these new singularities at it initially moves almost without deformation and with the same velocity $U=4$ as the unperturbed steady shape.
-However, after the bubble passes the singularities of the Schwarz function at around $t\approx 2$, it suddenly expands in the transversal direction, thus reducing its speed towards the selected velocity $U=2$.
+In Fig.~\ref{fig:pertub1} we show an example of a bubble evolution resulting from a small perturbation of a symmetric steady shape with $U=4$.
+In this figure, the perturbation was chosen so that the pole of the Schwarz function at infinity was replaced with three finite log-singularities: two of which were placed on the channel walls (red dots), while the third one lies far behind the bubble (not shown in the figure).
+At first, the bubble hardly feels the presence of these new singularities and so it moves, almost without deformation, with a nearly constant velocity equal to that of the unperturbed shape (i.e., $U=4$); see Fig.~\ref{fig:pertub1b}.
+However, as soon as the bubble passes the singularities of ${\cal S}(z,t)$ upstream, it suddenly expands in the transverse direction, thus reducing its speed towards the selected velocity $U=2$.
+In Fig.~\ref{fig:pertub1c} we show the trajectories (red curves) of the singularities of $z(\zeta,t)$, where one clearly sees that all singularities move towards the point $a_0^-=-\rho^2$.
+Here, as before, the initial locations of the singularities are indicted by black crosses.
+Note that the singularity initially at $a_0^+=\rho^2$ has been split into two nearby singularities that appear as one in the scale of Fig.~\ref{fig:pertub1c}; but for later times they both move apart from $a_0^+$ and toward $a_0^-$, which is the sole attractor of the dynamics.